Learn Shooting Manual "The Easy Way"

 The aperture controls how wide the lens is open.

 Aperture Priority (AP) mode lets you control the aperture and ISO while your camera selects the shutter speed.
-It’s also a good transitional mode if you’re not quite sure about using Manual mode and you want to start experimenting with different settings.
+It’s also an excellent transitional mode if you’re unsure about using Manual mode and want to experiment with different settings.

-Aperture is referred to as F-stop, you’ll sometimes see this written as “F/” followed by a number( F/2.8).
+The aperture is called F-stop; you’ll sometimes see this written as “F/” followed by a number( F/2.8).
 This is the setting you need to master to nail the depth of field you want!
 A low number aperture (F/1.4 – F/5.6) gives you a shallow depth of field effect.

-In simple terms, the lower the number, the more the background of your subject will be out of focus.
+In simple terms, the lower the number, the more out-of-focus your subject’s background will be.

-If you are shooting a landscape and want the whole scene to be in focus, your subject and the background, you want to use a higher aperture (F/10 – F/22).
+If you are shooting a landscape and want the whole scene, including your subject and the background, to be in focus, you should use a higher aperture (F/10 – F/22).

-That dreamy blurry background of a portrait it’s called bokeh—and by learning how to play with the aperture, you can achieve just that.
+That dreamy, blurry background of a portrait is called bokeh, and by learning how to play with the aperture, you can achieve just that.

 *Aperture Priority (AP)